 This one-hour documentary special tells the story of a daughter of Russian-Jewish immigrants who, while teaching immigrant children on Chicago’s West Side, developed the techniques later used by The Second City and Saturday Night Live.
-Spolin came up with a novel set of “theater games” to help these new Americans shine onstage and acclimate to life in Chicago.
+Spolin came up with a novel set of "theater games" to help these new Americans shine onstage, develop communication skills, and work together more effectively.
 By giving them the skills to work together on a stage as an ensemble – even if they didn’t share a common language or culture – she gave them a platform to share their own stories.
 Spolin’s theater games will be familiar to anyone who’s taken in a show at The Second City.
 But at the time, they were simply revolutionary.
 The companion website extends the experience with an exploration of Spolin’s legacy; a Q&A with local improvisers revealing how improv has changed over the years; a story about the healing power of improv; game demonstration videos; and a map of improv theaters across Chicago.

 “The CHICAGO STORIES series is a cornerstone of our mission to produce and present trusted, best-in-class content fueled by a distinctly Chicago sensibility,” said WTTW President & CEO Sandra Cordova Micek.
 “The story of Viola Spolin and her contributions – not just to our city’s culture but to the rest of the world – is a quintessential Chicago story of creativity and innovation, and we are proud to be the ones to tell it.”